 Conflicts of interest

-- An application in which the review panel member is included or regarding which the review panel member may benefit or be damaged as a result of a recommendation.
+- Applications that include the external reviewer or where the external reviewer may benefit or suffer as a result of a recommendation.

-- Applications from close colleagues, members of the Committee Member's own research team or of the review panel member's closest institutional environment; however, review panel members are not considered to be partial, per definition, as regards applications from, for example, their own institutes or work units.
+- Applications from close colleagues, members of the reviewer’s own research team or from the reviewer’s most immediate department; however, reviewers are not considered to have an automatic conflict of interest for applications from their own department or work units.

-- Applications in which particular circumstances are present that may call into question the impartiality of a review panel member in one specific matter.
-These include such aspects as obvious friendship or dislike; dependency relating to economic circumstances; superior/subordinate relationships; or cases in which a review panel member is involved in an application in a manner that easily arouses the suspicion of partisan assessment.
+- Applications with particular circumstances that may call into question the impartiality of a reviewer in a specific matter.
+This can include such aspects as obvious friendship or dislike; financial dependency; supervisor/collegial relationships; or cases in which a reviewer is involved in an application in a manner that easily arouses the suspicion of partisan assessment.